tfoote/pcl-release/doc/advanced/content/index.rst

   If you're not sure how to best make concurrent commits to the repository to both **trunk**, and any of the existing **branches**, see this example.

+* :ref:`pcl2`

+  An in-depth discussion about the PCL 2.x API can be found here.

 Commiting changes to trunk
 --------------------------